-The Chairman's Mark would require the GAO to conduct a review of decisions rendered at OMHA to identify the frequency in which (i) ALJ or Medicare Magistrate decisions diverted from CMS interpretation of Medicare policies and program instruction, (ii) ALJ or Medicare Magistrate decisions demonstrate significant variation in the interpretation of similar Medicare policies or instruction, and (iii) ALJ or Medicare Magistrate decisions failed to apply the applicable Medicare law, regulation, policy or instruction.
+The bill would require the GAO to conduct a review of decisions rendered at OMHA to identify the frequency in which (i) ALJ or Medicare magistrate decisions diverted from CMS interpretation of Medicare policies and program instruction, (ii) ALJ or Medicare magistrate decisions demonstrate significant variation in the interpretation of similar Medicare policies or instruction, and (iii) ALJ or Medicare magistrate decisions failed to apply the applicable Medicare law, regulation, policy or instruction.
 Nothing in this section shall be construed as questioning the independence of the ALJs, but is to be used to provide empirical information regarding how ALJ decisions are reached.
 Data related to the frequency in which ALJ decisions diverted from Medicare law, regulation, policy, or coverage decisions shall focus on decisions adjudicated no less than one year after the enactment of this bill and may be evaluated through the use of sampling.
 This shall be reported to Congress no later than January 1, 2018.

-No later than July 1, 2018, the Chairman's Mark would require the Secretary of HHS to establish and implement a process to identify Medicare policies or coverage decisions that, when surrounded by similar facts or circumstances are most frequently interpreted differently by Medicare review entity contractors, Medicare Magistrates, ALJs, or the Departmental Appeals Board.
+No later than July 1, 2018, the bill would require the Secretary No later than July 1, 2018, the bill would require the Secretary of HHS to establish and implement a process to identify Medicare policies or coverage decisions that, when surrounded by similar facts or circumstances are most frequently interpreted differently by Medicare review entity contractors, Medicare magistrates, ALJs, or the Departmental Appeals Board.
 Such a process should determine whether further clarification or adjustment to such policies is needed to prevent future varied interpretations.

-The Chairman's Mark would require the Secretary of HHS to determine if the specialization of ALJs by type of appeal (i.e., the type of Medicare service or provider) and/or the mandatory use of clinical experts alongside ALJs would lead to more consistent decisions made by ALJs for cases with similar facts.
+The bill would require the Secretary of HHS to determine if the specialization of ALJs by type of appeal (i.e., the type of Medicare service or provider) and/or the mandatory use of clinical experts alongside ALJs would lead to more consistent decisions made by ALJs for cases with similar facts.
 The Secretary of HHS shall conduct a study to investigate such issues and report to Congress no later than July 1, 2018.

-Beginning in calendar year 2017, the Chairman's Mark would require the Secretary to establish alternative dispute resolution processes, including mediation, in which providers, suppliers, beneficiaries, or State Medicaid Agencies could voluntarily resolve large volumes of pending appeals involving similar issues of law or fact.
+Beginning in calendar year 2017, the bill would require the Secretary to establish alternative dispute resolution processes, including mediation, in which providers, suppliers, beneficiaries, or State Medicaid Agencies could voluntarily resolve large volumes of pending appeals involving similar issues of law or fact.
 As part of any settlement agreement, the appellant would be required to withdraw all requests for hearing or review for the claims covered by the settlement.
 The Secretary would have discretion to establish the program in a cost-effective manner, including consideration of thresholds and available resources.
-The Secretary of HHS would establish a process to coordinate with appropriate law enforcement officials and/or CMS to avoid inadvertent settlement or resolution of cases or appeals with suspected fraud or abuse, systematic gaming, or delays in the provision of care by a provider of services or other criminal activity.

-SECTION 9 - REVIEW PROGRAM IMPROVEMENTS

-Current Medicare law does not specifically require the Secretary of HHS to establish guidelines and methodologies for reviewing reimbursement claims submitted by providers and suppliers.
+The Secretary of HHS would establish a process to coordinate with appropriate law enforcement officials and/or CMS to avoid inadvertent settlement or resolution of cases or appeals with suspected fraud or abuse, systematic gaming, or delays in the provision of care or other criminal activity.
+B. SECTION 10, REVIEW PROGRAM IMPROVEMENTS PRESENT LAW Current law does not specifically require the Secretary of HHS to establish guidelines and methodologies for reviewing reimbursement claims submitted by providers and suppliers.